Open 1-4PM, 1st & 3rd Saturday of Every Month

 Dr William E. Thompson

-Dr. Thompson's collection is located in the Vault Room on the 1st Floor
+Dr. Thompson's collection is located in the Prominent Citizens Room on the 1st Floor

 This dedicated doctor rode horseack for the first twelve years of his profession; then as backroads improved, rode in horse and buggy.
 Dr. Thompson's competence was attested by the fact that in the hundreds of childbirths he attended. many of them under the most disadvantageous conditions imaginable, he never lost a mother, nor, during the severe influenza outbreak of 1918, did he lose a single influenza case.
 His payment was in cash, if possible, and often in "farmers produce".
 To those who inquired about to what he owed his longevity, he was wont to reply with a twinkle in his eye, "I never died".